Nanda-Vishvanathan/uosheffield-customer-order/README.md

 Zip the code using the following command:<br>
 ***zip -r customers_and_orders_processing_lambda.zip .<br>***

-Deploy manually, s3 or using CLI.
+Deploy/Push the zip file manually, s3 or using CLI.